florentc/xob/doc/xob.md

 :   Number of steps in the bar (and maximum value since 0 is always the minimum value).
 By default: 100.

 **-t** *timeout*
-:   Number of seconds between an update and the vanishing of the bar.
+:   Duration in milliseconds between an update and the vanishing of the bar.
 If set to 0, the bar is never hidden.
-By default: 1.
+By default: 1000 (1 second).

 **-s** *style*
 :   Style (appearance) to choose in the configuration file.
 By default: default.